 Adult Social Care Precept

-Can I choose not to pay the Social Care Precept of Council Tax as it doesn’t relate to me?
+Can I choose not to pay the Social Care Precept of Council Tax, it does not relate to me?

-No, you have to pay the total amount.
-The Social Care Precept is just one element of Council Tax that makes up your final bill.
-Council Tax is similar to Income Tax in that it is not a direct payment for services received.
+No. You have to pay the total amount.
+The Adult Social Care Precept is just one part of Council Tax that makes up your final bill.
+Council Tax is similar to Income Tax, in that it is not a direct payment for services received.
 Each householder contributes towards the overall cost of services provided in their locality.

 Will I have to pay the Social Care precept every year?

 Yes.
-As Calderdale’s and the wider country’s population is ageing there will be on-going (and increasing) demand on social care services as people become more frail and vulnerable, depending on social care to enable them to live fulfilling and independent lives.
-The Social Care Precept will be used to cover some but not all of the extra costs associated with this.
+As Calderdale and the wider country’s population ages, there is an on-going and increasing demand on social care services.
+People become frail and vulnerable and depend on social care to help them to live fulfilling and independent lives.
+The Social Care Precept is used to cover some, but not all, of the extra costs associated with this.

 Discount and exemptions